What is sheltered housing accommodation?

 Extra care housing

 The majority of sheltered housing schemes require residents to have a certain level of independence.
-However, there is an increasing number of extra care housing available where people with a greater need of personal care can continue to live.
+However, there is an increasing number of extra care housing schemes available where people with a greater need of personal care can continue to live.

 Can I rent sheltered housing?